 How to Create Heat Waves in Adobe After Effects CC (2017):

-- Drag in the footage to your timeline that you wish to add the heat effect to.
+- Firstly, drag in the footage to your timeline that you wish to add the heat effect to.

 - Select OK on all the defaults.
 You can change the name of the solid to your preference and the color is unimportant.